-The inspection assessed progress with any areas for improvement identified since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified during and since the last care inspection and sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found in regard to training, care records, quality improvement and maintaining good working relationships.
+Evidence of good practice was found in relation to staff training, communication with residents and systems to support quality improvement.

-One area requiring improvement was identified in regard to the completion of competency and capability assessments.
+One area requiring improvement was stated for the second time in regard to the completion of competency and capability assessments for any staff member in charge in the absence of the registered manager.

-Residents said that they had good relations with staff and that they enjoyed the activities.
+Residents said that they had good relations with staff and that they were enjoying their lifestyle within the home.